Obra-Studio/shadcn-ui-kit/README.md

 But we would love some feedback on what we're doing.
 First in a little private community and later in public.

 Want to chat about it?
 You can book a call via https://cal.com/wolfr/30min

+## About Obra Studio

+[Obra Studio](https://obra.studio/) is a design studio that helps software companies get to the next design level.